IBM/network-config-analyzer/benchmarking/README.md

 - [ ] add percentage of time in each function to the report
 - [ ] show the same statistics for total time similarly to cumulative time.
 - [ ] show more than 20 top records
-- [ ] add readme on how to run the benchmarks on the server
+- [ ] add readme on how to run the benchmarks on the server -- don't post internal things on open source repo
 - [ ] checkout visualizations tools to the profiling results
 - [ ] think about how to extend the benchmark

 ### Other Improvements (not in the next iteration)
 - [ ] checkout tools like `line_profiler`, `memory_profiler` and
 `continuous monitoring`
+- [ ] maybe open source benchmarks?
+- [ ] talk with ziv about logging options
+- [ ] -- compare running connectivity with .dot and .txt
+- [ ] add documentation of how to run stuff
+- [ ] list on box